mnot/I-D/rfc7320bis/draft.md

 ## URI Paths

-Scheme definitions define the presence, format, and semantics of a path component in URIs.
-To avoid collisions, rigidity, and erroneous client assumptions, specifications MUST NOT define a fixed prefix for their URIs; for example, "/myapp".
+Scheme definitions define the presence, format, and semantics of a path component in URIs, although these are often delegated to the application(s) in a given deployment.

+To avoid collisions, rigidity, and erroneous client assumptions, specifications MUST NOT define a fixed prefix for their URI paths; for example, "/myapp", unless allowed by the scheme definition.

-The only exception to this requirement is registered "well-known" URIs, as specified by
+One such exception to this requirement is registered "well-known" URIs, as specified by
 {{?RFC8615}}.
 See that document for a description of the applicability of that mechanism.

 Note that this does not apply to applications defining a structure of URIs paths "under" a resource under control of the server.
+Because the prefix is under control of the party deploying the application, collisions and rigidity are avoided, and the risk of erroneous client assumptions is reduced.

-For example, an application might define "app_root" as a deployment-defined URI.
+For example, an application might define "app_root" as a deployment-controlled URI prefix.
 Application-defined resources might then be assumed to be present at "{app_root}/foo" and "{app_root}/bar".
-Because the prefix is under control of the party deploying the application, collisions and rigidity are avoided, and the risk of erroneous client assumptions is reduced.

 Extensions MUST NOT define a structure within individual URI components (e.g., a prefix or suffix), again to avoid collisions and erroneous client assumptions.